Cathedral Moon 2 #14938

 Now, as for that huge looming moon, it’s clearly a bit of artistic license.
 I put it in for effect and for fun.
 Although it’s clearly a visual stretch, not to mention a celestial one, the picture wouldn’t be the same without it.
 Overall, the entire picture was created from the start with impact in mind anyway.
 A few pinpoint stars were added too, but the faint clouds are part of the original image.

 Location: Cathedral of the Blessed Sacrament, Altoona, Blair County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Roll Your Own #13972